De Bruyne is the best midfielder in the world – Guardiola | Goal.com

 De Bruyne is the best midfielder in the world – Guardiola

-Pep Guardiola has described Kevin De Bruyne as the best midfielder in world football.
+Pep Guardiola has described Manchester City talisman Kevin De Bruyne as the best midfielder in world football.

 De Bruyne slotted home a 25th-minute penalty after Joe Gomez fouled Raheem Sterling, who doubled the home side's advantage against his old employers 10 minutes later.